AnyChart/docs.anychart.com/Maps/ColorRange.md

 ### Labels

 You can enable, disable, color the labels in different colors, apply some features to format the labels of a colorRange.
+Use usual {api:anychart.core.map.series.Base#labels}
-Use usual {api:anychart.core.map.series.Base#labels}**.labels**(){api} method to adjust them.
+labels(){api} method to adjust them.

 ```
 	// disable the labels